Technical Article

 • Optimize acceleration and deceleration profiles

-• Minimize rapid speed corrections
+• Minimize rapid speed corrections during normal operation

-• Avoid excessive slip ratios
+• Avoid excessive slip ratios at the brake or clutch

 4. Improve Mechanical Consistency